estebanmndz/azure-clean-orphans/README.md

 ---

+## 🧩 How It Works

+The script performs the following steps:

+1. Authenticates against Azure
+2. Retrieves resources using Azure PowerShell (Az module)
+3. Applies filtering logic to detect orphaned resources
+4. Executes conditional logic (DryRun vs actual deletion)
+5. Logs all actions and errors

+---

 ## 🔐 Security & Safety

 * **DryRun mode is strongly recommended before execution**
 * No destructive actions without explicit user intent
 * Requires appropriate Azure RBAC permissions
 * Designed to minimize risk in production environments

+---

+## 🌍 Real-World Use Case

+This script can be used by cloud teams to:

+* Perform periodic cleanups in non-production environments
+* Integrate into automation workflows (Azure Automation / Runbooks)
+* Support FinOps strategies for cost optimization
+* Maintain clean and controlled Azure environments

 ---